JB060/hangman/README.md

 5. You have a maximum of 7 incorrect guesses per word.
 6. You can ask for a hint if you are stuck.
 7. The game ends when either the word is guessed correctly or the hangman is fully drawn.

-### Features
- - Interactive gameplay with clear prompts and responses.
- - Random word selection from a predefined dictionary.
- - The ability for the computer to guess user-provided words.
- - Hint functionality to assist in guessing.
- - ASCII art to display the hangman figure progressively.

 ### Objectives